Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 Don't send marketing emails from a free mail service

-If you have a website and operate online, your web host should also provide email services and addresses.
-This should then give you a domain-based email address that will improve your reputation and deliverability.
+Suppose you have a website or operate online.
+In that case, your web host should also provide email addresses that give you domain-based email accounts that will improve your reputation and deliverability.

 Make sure your domain is authenticated